AguaClara/UASB/UASB_Manual_Spring2018.md

 - I can't remember writing this comment, but I might have meant defining the acronym only once, either way, I understand and will keep this comment here through the final to remind myself of it!
 NM
 </div>

 A useful by-product of this process is biogas, a mixture of methane, carbon dioxide, and some trace gases.
-After production in the digestion zone, methane travels upwards through the water and is caught in the cone of the Gas Liquid Solid Separator.
+After production in the digestion zone, methane travels upwards through the water and is caught in the cone of the Gas-Liquid-Solid Separator (GLSS).
 From there, it is funneled upwards into a storage vehicle where it can later be burned for heat or energy generation.
 More details on the biogas capture and usage can be found in the [Biogas Capture](#Biogas-Capture-System) section of the manual.

 Typically, UASB reactors are large,  cylindrical or rectangular tanks 4-5 meters in height, constructed of reinforced concrete designed as shown to Figure 1.
 While UASBs are traditionally used for large-scale, centralized wastewater treatment, their mechanism of treatment is operationally simple since there are no mechanized components which eases maintenance concerns.
 In addition, the standard geometry readily allows for scaling of the design ([van Lier et al., 2010](https://courses.edx.org/c4x/DelftX/CTB3365STx/asset/Chap_4_Van_Lier_et_al.pdf)).
 Although fixed costs for the construction can still be significant, they can be reduced through use of alternative materials such as PVC.